 This said, your favorite nuts such as almonds, cashews, or hazelnuts are also good as they will help to control blood glucose levels, provide a healthy fat source for the body, and are important for strengthening the immune system as well.

 8. Extra Virgin Olive Oil

 Another food that you’ll want to start adding more often in your cooking is extra virgin olive oil.
-The reason why this is so beneficial is that it can help to lower the total levels of inflammation in the body, which is important for keeping yourself disease free.
+The reason why this is so beneficial is that it can help to lower the total levels of inflammation in the body, which is important for keeping yourself disease-free.

-While inflammation doesn’t necessarily cause cancer, it can certainly increase your risk for developing it.
+While inflammation doesn’t necessarily cause cancer, it can certainly increase your risk of developing it.
 In addition to that, inflammation is often also present in many other disease states such as heart disease, diabetes, and arthritis.

 If you are right now instead using refined vegetable oils or worse, hydrogenated oils in your cooking, these are without a doubt increasing your risk for cancer, so by swapping them out with some good extra virgin olive oil instead, you’ll go a long way towards supporting better overall health and longevity7.

 Did you know that mushrooms can also help you fight off cancer?
 Some people shy away from this vegetable because they don’t like the thought of eating a fungus but the fact of the matter is that mushrooms are one of the best foods you can eat as far as combating cancer goes.

 They are well-known to help boost your immune system and have been used traditionally for a long time to help fend off cancer as well as other diseases.

 Note that the best mushrooms you can use however are cordyceps mushrooms, which typically are not found in your supermarket but instead in supplemental form.
 If you are very serious about combating cancer, check these out as a regular addition to your supplement regime.